-This policy applies to the conduct of Students in all of the academic and nonacademic programs of the School (i.e., degree and non-degree programs) and will be enforced on School property, including remote locations such as the Mobile Law Office, and in School-sponsored programs held in locations away from the St. Paul Campus (including study abroad programs), and other School-hosted social functions or events sponsored by the School but held at other locations.
-The policy also applies to conduct that occurs in certain circumstances as defined in this policy in a non-campus building or on non-campus property or on public property, including School-sanctioned Student organization events.
-The policy also applies to any off-campus conduct that causes or threatens to cause a substantial and material disruption at the School, or interferes with the rights of Students to be free from a hostile learning environment taking into consideration the totality of the circumstances on and off Campus.
+This Policy applies to incidents of Sexual Misconduct that occur in all of the education (degree and non-degree) and employment programs of the School and will be enforced on School property, including remote locations such as the Mobile Law Office, and in School-sponsored programs held in locations away from the St. Paul Campus (including study abroad programs), and other School-hosted social functions or events sponsored by the School but held at other locations.
+The policy also applies to conduct that occurs in certain circumstances as defined in this Policy in a non-campus building or on non-campus property or on public property, including School-sanctioned Student organization events.
+This Policy also applies to any off-campus conduct that causes or threatens to cause a substantial and material disruption at the School, or interferes with the rights of Students and Employees to be free from a hostile education or employment environment taking into consideration the totality of the circumstances on and off Campus.